The Most Important Decision: Do We Live in a Friendly or Hostile Universe?

 Neuroscience and the Nervous System Connection

-This concept aligns closely with Polyvagal Theory, which explains how the nervous system detects safety or threat and adjusts physiological states accordingly.
+Our beliefs about the world deeply influence how our nervous system responds.
+This idea aligns closely with Polyvagal Theory, which explains how the nervous system continuously evaluates whether we are safe or under threat, and adjusts our physiological state accordingly.

 Essentially, one’s worldview acts as a lens through which the nervous system either relaxes or braces for danger.